DefaultJohnWayne/DefaultJohnWayne/README.md

 Well, right now, I tried to explore more and more about cybersecurity and coding, very cutesy isn't it?

 ─── ⋆⋅♡⋅⋆ ───

+One day, after finishing my FYP, i will upload all my projects because its on my old laptop </3

 ─── ⋆⋅♡⋅⋆ ───